learn-co-students/careers-resume-technical-experience-v-000/README.md

 Now, in your first resume draft, adapt this information to the Technical Experience section for each of the applications you built or were involved in building.
 You'll review this section with your coach.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-resume-technical-experience'>Technical Experience on Your Resume</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/careers-resume-technical-experience'>Technical Experience on Your Resume</a> on Learn.co and start learning to code for free.</p>